ENT108/file-viewer-ui/README.md

 To handle high volume of files:
 - the app's UI would need to be checked for very log file list
 - `parseFiles` and `getFiles` would need to work on chunked data
-- file list pagination could leverage chunks
+- file list pagination/lazy loading could leverage chunks
+- in extremly nested diretory structures: a Map key (where I store file paths) is limited to string max length in JS, that is 2^30

 ### Sources
 I did not use external souces intensively as I picked knowm tools for the application.
 Nerevtheless I visited a few times these pages: